next-book/dev-book/content/conclusion.md

 Only the defeated and deserters go to the wars, cowards that run away and enlist.
 Start now on that farthest western way, which does not pause at the Mississippi or the Pacific, nor conduct toward a worn-out China or Japan, but leads on direct, a tangent to this sphere, summer and winter, day and night, sun down, moon down, and at last earth down too.</p>
 <p>It is said that Mirabeau took to highway robbery “to ascertain what degree of resolution was necessary in order to place one’s self in formal opposition to the most sacred laws of society.”
-He declared that “a soldier who fights in the ranks does not require half so much courage as a footpad”⁠—“that honor and religion have never stood in the way of a well-considered and a firm resolve.”
+He declared that “a soldier who fights in the ranks does not require half so much courage as a footpad”—“that honor and religion have never stood in the way of a well-considered and a firm resolve.”
 This was manly, as the world goes; and yet it was idle, if not desperate.
 A saner man would have found himself often enough “in formal opposition” to what are deemed “the most sacred laws of society,” through obedience to yet more sacred laws, and so have tested his resolution without going out of his way.
 It is not for a man to put himself in such an attitude to society, but to maintain himself in whatever attitude he find himself through obedience to the laws of his being, which will never be one of opposition to a just government, if he should chance to meet with such.</p>